Our Goal

 Partnership

-WEST conducts media outreach and creative thought leadership approaches focusing on EPL’s leaders and fellows in order to elevate the organization’s success at training a professional, merit-based civil service.
-WEST’s work has helped to signify the importance of the civil service in Africa through the Economist magazine‘s series on democracy on the continent.
-WEST also helped to place EPL’s executive director in one of the largest outlets in South Africa to discuss the centrality of civil servants in ensuring integrity in elections and peaceful transitions of power in democracies.
+With the 2022 launch of a fellowship in Kenya, WEST has expanded the recognition and awareness of EPL’s work outside of West Africa with coverage across the continent and engagement in global forums.
+In addition to elevating EPL’s focus on the importance of the civil service in the Economist magazine‘s series on democracy in Africa, WEST placed EPL’s executive director in one of the most significant outlets in South Africa, to discuss the centrality of civil servants in ensuring integrity in elections and peaceful transitions of power in democracies.

 Our Results

-WEST continues to strengthen the position of Emerging Public Leaders as a thought leader on anti-corruption efforts and civil service in nations where the organization operates around the world.
-Even amid the COVID-19 pandemic, the impact of its programs has grown and EPL is reframing how the need to address governance and representation in African nations is understood.
+WEST has positioned the leadership of EPL as thought leaders on anti-corruption efforts and civil service in nations where the organization operates as well as within peer nations around the world.
+EPL has increased the impact of its programs and begun reframing the narrative on the need to address governance and representation in African nations.